A Serre weight conjecture for geometric Hilbert modular forms in characteristic p: introduction

 Finally in \S\ref{sec:quadratic} we specialise to the inert quadratic case.
 We first use results from integral $p$-adic Hodge theory to describe those $\rho$ for which the (conjectural) minimal weight is not algebraic (i.e., has $k_\tau = 1$ for some $\tau$).
 We then use the tools developed in the preceding sections to transfer modularity results between algebraic and non-algebraic weights.
 In particular we prove cases of Conjecture~\ref{conj:geomweights2} in the setting of partial weight one, conditional on our conjectured equivalence between algebraic and geometric modularity (see Theorem~\ref{thm:quadratic1}).
 Since one direction of this equivalence is easy under a parity hypothesis, we also obtain the following unconditional result (Theorem~\ref{thm:quadratic2}): \begin{ithm} Suppose that $[F:\mathbb{Q}] = 2$, $p$ is inert in $F$, $3 \le k_0 \le p$, $k_0$ is odd and $\rho:G_F \to \mathrm{GL}_2(\overline{\mathbb{F}}_p)$ is irreducible and modular.
-If $\rho|_{G_{F_p}}$ has a crystalline lift of weight $((k_0,1),(0,0))$, then $\rho$ is geometrically modular of weight $((k_0,1),(0,0))$. \end{ithm} Our method is indicative of a general strategy for transferring results from the setting of algebraic Serre weight conjectures to geometric, aspects of which partly motivate the forthcoming paper~\cite{DKS}.
-The problem of generalising our conjectures and results to the case where $p$ is ramified in $F$ is also the subject of current work.
+If $\rho|_{G_{F_p}}$ has a crystalline lift of weight $((k_0,1),(0,0))$, then $\rho$ is geometrically modular of weight $((k_0,1),(0,0))$. \end{ithm} Our method is indicative of a general strategy for transferring results from the setting of algebraic Serre weight conjectures to their geometric variants; further work in this direction is carried out in Wiersema's thesis~\cite{HWPhD}.